 Zhujiajiao is a typical ancient town located in the Qingpu District of Shanghai.
 The population in Zhujiajiao is around 66,000 so that it is called the largest suburb of Shanghai.

 On the outskirt of Shanghai, the town was founded about 1,700 years ago.
-According to historical document, there existed country fairs in the Song and Yuan dynasties and Zhujiajiao was established as a town in Ming Dynasty.
-Covering the area of 47 square kilometers, Zhujiajiao houses thousands of buildings of Ming and Qing dynasties with a river flowing through.
-Endowed with a graceful name of “Pearl Stream”, Zhujiajiao is best preserved compared with other water towns in Shanghai.
+According to historical documents, there existed country fairs during the Song and Yuan dynasties nearby, and Zhujiajiao was formally established as a town during the Ming Dynasty.
+Covering an area of 18 square miles (47 square kilometers), Zhujiajiao houses thousands of buildings dating to the Ming and Qing dynasties with a river flowing through.
+Endowed with the name “Pearl Stream”, Zhujiajiao is much better preserved compared with other water towns in Shanghai.

-There are 36 ancient bridges with different sizes, shapes and styles which connected the old town.
-Among them, Fangsheng Bridge in the landmark of the town.
-Constructed in the middle Qing Dynasty (1636AD-1912AD), it is the largest, tallest and longest stone bridge with five bridge arches.
-On the surface of bridges carved 8 coiling vivid dragons.
-There are 4 lifelike stone lions on the top of the bridge.
-Standing on the bridge, you can get a panoramic view of the whole ancient town.
+There are 36 ancient bridges with different sizes, shapes, and styles which connect the old town.
+Among them, Fangsheng Bridge is the landmark of the town.
+Constructed during the middle of the Qing Dynasty (1636 – 1912 CE), it is the largest stone bridge, with five bridge arches.
+On the surface of the bridges are carved 8 coiling dragons.
+There are 4 lifelike stone lions on the top of the bridge as well.
+Standing on the bridge, you can get a panoramic view of the whole town.

 Admission Fee: Free of Charge (the attractions in the town need paid ticket)

 Opening Time: the 24 hours a day (shops in the town: 8:00-22:00)